akhilnandavara/TOINGG_CAMPAGIN_CALL_IMPLEMENTATION/README.md

----

 # Campaign Form Application

 ## Overview

 This application provides a form for creating and updating campaigns.
 It includes features such as language and voice selection, script input with character count, and file upload.
 It interacts with an external API to fetch supported languages and voices, and performs CRUD operations for campaigns.
+Additionally, password encryption has been implemented using `bcrypt` for enhanced security.

 ## Table of Contents